Blue Fire Ijen 2026: Visitor Access Update

 In short:

-The volcano is active — but the visible blue flames are not forming in accessible areas.
+The volcano remains active, but visible blue flames are not consistently observable in publicly accessible areas under current conditions.

 Visitor Access: What Is Still Open

-Although the Blue Fire descent is closed, the main trekking route remains operational.
+Although access to the Blue Fire descent is frequently restricted, the main trekking route remains operational.

 🔹 Crater Rim Trekking Is Open